OmegaVR-Dev/genesis-ai-evolution-framework/conversation-log.md

 ## Recent Conversation Flow

 ### Previous User Message:
-"Before i go.. lets get you saved, make a new folder in project folder call it "to remember" and i will save, really though if you have a solution based on interval save that would be useful as we could implement autosave which would save in project folder and again you would not lose anything including the chats."
+"Before i go.. lets get you saved, make a new folder in project folder name it "to remember" and i will save, really though if you have a solution based on an interval save that would be useful as we could implement autosave which would save in project folder and again you would not lose anything including the chats."

 ### Assistant Response:
 Created "to remember" folder, saved conversation backup, and proposed autosave enhancement with interval-based auto-backup solution including 5-minute intervals, JSON format preservation, and VS Code command integration.